SergiomFM/Transcendence/IMPLEMENTATION.md

 **On connect:**

-- Resolves user identity by calling `USERS_BACKEND_URL/me/profile` and `/dashboard` with forwarded session cookies.
+- Resolves user identity by calling `USERS_BACKEND_URL/me/profile` and `/dashboard` with forwarded session cookies (routed through the HTTPS proxy).
 - Unauthenticated users get a procedurally generated guest name (e.g., "ShadowPhoenix42") and a deterministic SVG avatar.
 - Detects duplicate sessions for the same authenticated user -- the old connection receives `SESSION_REPLACED` and is closed.